daveboling/docker-ssh-seed/README.md

 ## ABOUT

-Simple, base Ubuntu container with port 5000 exposed.
+Simple, base Ubuntu container with port 22 exposed as port 5000.

 ## RUN
 start a detached docker container